aditi721999/REDDIT_leadingIndiaAI/README.md

 The model runs very quickly , we were able to extract common topics in a few seconds .
 Limitations :
 Our model assumes that there are distinct topics in the data set.
 Since our data set contains only data from one particular domain-’Politics’ , the result might not be very easily interpretable.
 Choosing best parameters depends a lot  on the human perception

+#cleaning file- the code for cleaning the dataset and saving only those rows and columns which we are going to use for further preprocessing , eda and modeling.
+Its output is saved in form of given "reddit" csv file.

+#eda- The code for preprocessing,eda(except year/month/day distribution) and modeling of data.

+#eda_time_distribution-year/month/day vs frequency distribution